padde/calendar_translations/README.md

 ## Usage

 There are 100+ languages/dialects available.
-Various Calendar functions take a `lang` argument, which is a symbol.
+Various Calendar functions take a `lang` argument, which is an atom.

 Here is an example of the `Calendar.Strftime.strftime!/2` function where the same formatting string is used with four different langauges: